lemonde/middlebot-oss/README.md

 ### middlebotOss.destroy(options)

-Call the destroy method of the index with `res.query`.
+Call the destroy method of the index with `req.query`.

 ```js
 app.use(middlebotOss.destroy({ index: myIndex }));